wdMeloSatanana/Feeback-Form/README.md

 # Feeback-Form
-A feedback form stored in a cloud MySQL database.
+A feedback page that stores your form in a cloud MySQL database.
 ### Techs
 #### Server
 <a href="https://nodejs.org/">Node</a><br>